 Lifestyle Changes Can Help Kids Avoid Type 2 Diabetes

-Type 2 diabetes, once diagnosed much more frequently in overweight adults, now affects kids who have poor eating habits and get little exercise.
+Type 2 diabetes, once diagnosed much more often in overweight adults, now affects kids who have poor eating habits and get little exercise.

 Ban habits that lead to overeating.
 Make kids use a plate and eat at the table.

 Make sure kids exercise.
 They need an hour a day, all or most days.
-Sports teams are 1 option, but outdoor play like running around and bike riding are other options.
+Sports teams are one option, but outdoor play like running around and bike riding are other options.

 Control portions.
 Don't let kids overeat.
 Switch to smaller plates to encourage smaller portions.

 Don't buy junk food.
 Offer low-calorie snacks like carrots, celery, Italian ices, low-fat cheese, or fresh fruit.

 Limit or get rid of soda and other sweetened beverages.
 These have a lot of calories with little nutritional value.

 Cut back television time and other inactive "screen time" like video games and computers.
 Two hours a day or less is all that's recommended.

-If you have questions about your child's nutritional needs, be certain to check with your pediatrician.
+If you have questions about your child's nutritional needs, be certain to check with your child's healthcare provider.